sethyuan/logseq-plugin-days/README.md

 ## Feature Highlights

 - Highlight those days that have references to the page or block
+- Indicate those days that have journal content
 - Jump to the previous/next month with references to the page or block
 - Clicking on a day with reference will take you to that day and block
 - Clicking on any day will jump to that day's journal page